astroDimitrios/git-working-practices/episodes/04-review.md

 ## Responding to Review

-Make sure you are on the PR you opened on your Collaborators repository.
+Now it is the Collaborators turn to respond to the review.

 You can see merging is blocked because our reviewer has requested changes.
 You also have the option to commit the